Robot-Wranglers/k8s-tools/docs/k8s.mk.md

 ### Cluster CRUD
 <hr style="width:100%;border-bottom:3px solid black;">

-For creating, updating, and deleting clusters, the  [k3d API](/k8s-tools/api/#api-k3d) and the [kind API](/k8s-tools/api/#api-k3d) are the main resources you're probably interested in.
+For creating, updating, and deleting clusters, the  [k3d API](/k8s-tools/api/#api-k3d) and the[kind API](/k8s-tools/api/#api-k3d) are the main resources you're probably interested in.

-Using `k3d` is usually good enough and requires no external configuration for node-groups, so that is usually the best choice.
+Using `k3d` is good enough and requires no external configuration for node-groups, so that is usually the best choice.
 Jump to the [Cluster Lifecycle Demo](/k8s-tools/demos#demo-cluster-automation) for a more substantial demo with scripting, but read on for the basics.

 ```bash
 # Prep a blank kubeconfig